-Reverse sear is a cooking technique where you start by cooking the meat with low heat, around 225 to 250°F, and cook it until about 15°F below the final serving temperature.
-The steak is then finished by searing in a very hot cast iron skillet, carbon steel pan, or grill.
+Reverse sear is a cooking technique where you start by cooking the meat at a low temperature, around 225 to 250°F, and cook it until about 15°F below the final serving temperature.
+The steak is finished with a quick sear in a very hot cast iron skillet, carbon steel pan, or grill.

-This method works best for thick cut steaks that are around 1½ to 2 inches thick.
-For thinner cuts the meat will cook too quickly, so traditional high heat methods work best.
+This method works best for thick-cut steaks that are around 1½ to 2 inches thick.
+For thin steaks, the meat will cook too quickly, so traditional high-heat methods work best.

 Why reverse sear?

-The low and slow cooking in the first phase allows for much more even cooking than traditional high heat cooking methods for steak, giving almost edge to edge evenness.
-It also helps produce better browning on the outside.
-This is because the surface moisture of the steak will evaporate during the oven cooking phase.
-So when you sear the meat at the end, the dried outer surface of the meat will brown much quicker and darker, producing a more flavorful crust.
+It also helps produce better browning on the outside of your steak.
+This is because the surface moisture of the steak will evaporate during the oven-cooking phase.
+So, when you sear the meat at the end, the dry outer surface of the meat will brown much quicker and darker, producing a more flavorful crust.

 What cut of steak to use

 The "best" steak cut is very much a personal preference, but the key is to use a thick steak.
 The three top contenders for a special occasion steak dinner are filet mignon, ribeye, and New York strip steak and they're all excellent choices for this recipe.

-I prefer the beefy flavor of a ribeye, but all of these cuts can be amazing and will work well for this recipe.
-The key to a delicious steak is to pick a well marbled cut of meat.
+I prefer the rich, beefy flavor of a ribeye, but all of these cuts can be amazing and will work well for this recipe.
+One of the keys to a delicious, juicy steak is to pick a well marbled cut of meat.
 I highly recommend using prime grade or Wagyu beef for the best results.

 How to reverse sear a steak

-- Line a baking sheet with foil and pace a wire baking rack on top.
+- Line a baking sheet with foil and place an oven-safe wire rack on top.
 Set the meat on the rack and place it in the oven.

-- During the first phase you will cook the steak until it is around 15°F below the final target temperature.
-Use an instant read digital thermometer or a leave in digital thermometer to track the temperature during the cook.
-For a 1½ ribeye plan on about 25 to 30 minutes at 250°F to reach 115°F for medium rare.
+- During the first phase, you will use low heat to cook the steak until it is around 15°F below the final target temperature.
+Use an instant-read digital thermometer or a leave-in digital thermometer to track the internal temperature during the cook.
+For a 1½ inch thick ribeye, plan on about 25 to 30 minutes at 250°F to reach 115°F for medium rare.

-- When the meat is close to reaching the desired temperature heat a cast iron skillet or carbon steel pan on high heat with your strongest burner.
-When the pan is hot add 1 tablespoon of vegetable oil or other high heat cooking oil.
+- When the meat is close to the desired temperature, heat a cast iron skillet on high heat with your strongest burner.
+After the pan is hot, add 1 tablespoon of vegetable oil or other high-heat cooking oil.

-- When the oil just begins to smoke, add the steaks to the pan and sear on each side for about 1 minute until well browned.
-For very thick cuts you will also want to sear the edges.
+- When the oil just begins to smoke, add the steaks to the pan.
+Sear on each side for about 1 minute until well browned.
+For very thick steaks, you will also want to sear the edges.

-- Optional: In the last minute of cooking add 1-2 tablespoons of butter, a few sprigs of fresh herbs such as rosemary and thyme, and 1-2 cloves of garlic.
-Tip the pan slightly and, using a spoon, baste the steak with the butter.
+- Optional: In the last minute of cooking, add 2 tablespoons of butter, a few sprigs of fresh herbs such as rosemary and thyme, and 1-2 whole cloves of garlic.
+Tip the pan slightly and, using a spoon, baste the steak with the melted butter.

 - When the steaks are well browned and about 5 degrees below the final target temperature, transfer them to a cutting board.
 Tent loosely with foil and allow to rest for 5 to 10 minutes before serving.